-The Knoxville History Project is served by a committed elected Board of Directors, including Dationa Carter Mitchell (President), Scott Fugate (Vice President), Finbarr Saunders (Treasurer), Erin Slocum (Secretary), Linda Billman, Dan Brown, Casey Fox, Charles Fels, Dasha Lundy, Rosa Mar, Cat Shteynberg, Marshall Stair.
+The Knoxville History Project is served by a committed elected Board of Directors, including Dationa Carter Mitchell (President), Scott Fugate (Vice President), Finbarr Saunders (Treasurer), Erin Slocum (Secretary), Linda Billman, Dan Brown, Charles Fels, Mark Heinz, Dasha Lundy, Rosa Mar, Georgiana Vines.

-Ex-officio members: Eric Dawson (McClung Historical Collection, Knox County Public Library; Warren Dockter, East Tennessee Historical Society; Nicki Russler (Knoxville Jewish Alliance); Shellen Wu, University of Tennessee History Department.
+Ex-officio members: Eric Dawson (McClung Historical Collection, Knox County Public Library; Warren Dockter, East Tennessee Historical Society; Nicki Russler (Knoxville Jewish Alliance); Prof. Pat Rutenberg (University of Tennessee History Department).

 Duane Grieve serves as an honorary board member.
 Board members serve three-year terms.